Complete Guide to Omnichannel Logistics: Strategy, Implementation & Optimization (2024)

 2. Irregular inventory restocking

-Businesses face many challenges when operating through both physical store and online channels.
-And balancing inventory levels between these two platforms can be daunting.
+Businesses face many challenges when operating through both physical stores and online channels.
+Balancing inventory levels between these two platforms can be daunting.

-This can not only lead to wastage of stock but it can also lead to customer dissatisfaction if they find the product out of stock in one of the distribution centers.
-Though you could always use the EOQ formula to make your inventory management more accurate and efficient.
+This can not only lead to wastage of stock but also customer dissatisfaction if they find the product out of stock in one of the distribution centers.
+However, you could always use the EOQ formula to make your inventory management more accurate and efficient.

 3. Tracking packages is harder

 Most logistics companies provide tracking for every individual package that they ship.
-While this can be done with omnichannel logistics, it is much more difficult to execute because of the inherent nature of the industry.
+While this can be done with omnichannel logistics, it is much more difficult to execute because of the industry’s inherent nature.

 Tracking packages is harder in omnichannel logistics

-Because of the multiple distribution centers, it becomes hard to accurately keep track of packages.
-Inaccurate package tracking does cause a lot of frustration in customers and it can negatively impact customer loyalty.
+Because of the multiple distribution centers, it becomes difficult to keep track of packages accurately.
+Inaccurate package tracking can cause customers to be frustrated and negatively impact customer loyalty.

 4. Greater chances of packages being lost

-When dealing with both online and offline channels the chances of packages being misplaced or lost can shoot up by quite a margin.
-This is because it is harder to classify and identify packages when they are being mixed with packages from other channels.
+When dealing with both online and offline channels, the chances of packages being misplaced or lost can shoot up significantly.
+This is because it is harder to classify and identify packages when they are mixed with packages from other channels.

 Omnichannel logistics do weaken the power of supply chain management in most scenarios.
 Shipping packages in this way could lead to some serious losses down the road if you are not careful, as missing packages can rack up fast.
-This being the reason modern consumers expect real time updates about delivery time from the e commerce companies.
+This is the reason modern consumers expect real-time updates about delivery time from e-commerce companies.

 5. Costs more than single-channel logistics networks